dguillaume24/Dashboard--Sales-performances-/README.md

 Interpretation:

 Skewness: Indicates the asymmetry of the data distribution.
 Positive skewness means the data is skewed to the right.
-For example, sales have a high positive skewness of 12.97275234, indicating a long [...]
+For example, sales have a high positive skewness of 12.97275234, indicating a long right tail.
 Kurtosis: Measures the "tailedness" of the data distribution.
 Higher kurtosis indicates more outliers.
 For example, sales have a very high kurtosis of 305.3117532, suggesting many extreme values.
 Other